set-soft/sd_webui_rx5500/README.md

 common problems.

 The amount of misleading instructions and bloated installs is notable.
-AMD seems to be focused on the servers applications of ROCm, so they don't spend eough resources to help regular users.
+AMD seems to be focused on the servers applications of ROCm, so they don't spend enough resources to help regular users.

 ### Optimizations and options